 Anger, most simply defined, is an ‘instinctive reaction’.
-It’s by and large “mechanical” in nature.
-Anger is the mind’s habitually embedded reaction to thwarted desires.
+It is by and large ‘mechanical’ in nature.
+Anger is the mind’s instinctive reaction to thwarted desires, which then becomes habitual.

-You may want to “poo poo” this definition just because it sounds simplistic, but don’t do that.
-The unvarnished truth is that anger is nothing more than a mental instinctive reaction to when it does not get its way.
-With this knowledge you can actually start to dissect your, and other’s fits of anger, and see yourself that this it’s correct, 100% of the time.
+Don’t dismiss this definition because it sounds too simplistic.
+The unvarnished truth is that anger is nothing more than an instinctive mental reaction to your mind not getting its way.
+This knowledge alone will allow you to dispassionately dissect your own or another person’s anger.
+Then you will see yourself that this simple formula is 100% correct, 100% of the time.

-It is vital, if you want to conquer anger, to recognize that you are not your mind.
-You will have to grasp your mind exists as a “separate” part of you, a possession actually, which can, and must, be both observed and controlled.
-Otherwise, without you truly getting this, I won’t be able to help you.
+Notice I wrote your mind is what is not getting its way.
+There is an important distinction between you and your mind.
+If you want to conquer anger, it is vital to recognize that you are not your mind.
+Your mind exists as a ‘separate’ part of you, a possession actually, that can and must be both observed and controlled.

 The Human Body

 Everything that lives has a “drive-to-survive”; it is innate in every single living cell and collection of cells.
 Therefore, the human body which is a bundle of trillions of individual cells, each individually and/or collectively clamoring to survive, exemplifies this reality in open and hidden ways.
 Through observation, you can see how the mind is run by the drive-to-survive.

 The singular goal for survival is utterly ruthless.
 All the cells of your body work in concert to constantly impose their survival-driven influence on your mind.
 This relationship between body and mind literally begins at conception and continues until the end of life.
 This hidden influence leads to powerful instinctual and emotional reactions, including the formation of detrimental habits of anger.
 But, don’t forget that the body, your body, is your possession.
 You have the ability, and responsibility, to maintain and control it, to keep it healthy and fit, as it carries you around throughout your life.